Hurricane Norma makes landfall near Mexico's Los Cabos while Tammy threatens islands in the Atlantic

 Baja California Sur Gov. Victor Castro said via the platform X that “because it's moving slowly, greater damages are anticipated.”

 But little damage was initially reported.
-Some trees and power poles were down, but there were no reports of injuries or deaths.
+Some trees and power poles were down, but there were no reports of injuries.

 Authorities in San Jose del Cabo said 24 shelters housed about 1,700 people.